Opondo4/LandCoverClassification/README.md

 Land Cover Classification Project

-This project aims to generate a model that can be used to classify land cover into three key categories: Buildings, Cropland, and Woody Vegetation Cover (>60%).
-The goal is to develop a machine learning model that predicts land cover types based on geospatial data and provides probability scores for each category.
+The goal is to develop a machine learning model that predicts land cover types based on geospatial data and provides probability scores for each category solely using python.

 Dataset:
 The dataset includes geospatial features and land cover labels for a region undergoing rapid land-use changes.
 The data is divided into: Training Data (train_land_cover_assignment.csv), Test Data (test_land_cover_assignment.csv): Contains features without labels, used for predictions